AnikaTejaReddy0003/MeteorMadness/README.md

 ## METEOR MADNESS
 _______________________________________________________________________________

+# Project: Interactive Asteroid Impact Simulator

+**A web-based interactive visualization and simulation tool that uses real data to help users model asteroid impact scenarios, predict their consequences, and evaluate potential mitigation strategies.**

+## About The Project

+### The Challenge

+The discovery of near-Earth asteroids like the fictional "Impactor-2025" highlights the ongoing risk of celestial objects colliding with our planet.
+While rare, such impacts could cause widespread devastation, including tsunamis, seismic events, and atmospheric changes, leading to catastrophic damage on a global scale.

+Valuable data exists to help us understand these threats.
+NASA’s Near-Earth Object (NEO) program tracks thousands of asteroids, providing crucial data on their characteristics (size, velocity, orbit) via APIs.
+Similarly, the U.S. Geological Survey (USGS) offers extensive environmental and geological datasets (topography, population density, tsunami zones) critical for modeling impact effects.

+However, a significant gap exists:
+* **Siloed Datasets:** These critical datasets are often disconnected, making it difficult to generate a holistic view of an impact scenario.
+* **Lack of User-Friendly Tools:** Existing tools are often too technical for the public and policymakers or too simplistic for meaningful scientific analysis.
+* **Limited Consequence Modeling:** Most tools focus on orbital tracking but fall short in simulating the complex, ground-level consequences of an impact or evaluating the effectiveness of mitigation strategies like asteroid deflection.

+This gap hinders public understanding, preparedness efforts, and effective decision-making.

 # Our Solution
 This is a web application built with Flask that serves data from two NASA APIs: Astronomy Picture of the Day (APOD) and Near-Earth Object Web Services (NeoWs).
 ## Features